Tukkhum: Etymology

-The term is of foreign origin and some suggest it comes from the old Persian word "tauhma" which meant kin or tribe.
+The term is of foreign origin and some suggest that it comes from the old Persian word tauhma meaning "kin or tribe."

-Tukkhum is a term often used by North Caucasians for a tribe or family, and is found among the Dagestani peoples such as Avars, Tabasarans, Kumyks and Lezghins.
-The term is used to describe different clan structures for different ethnicities, and does not mean the same thing from one ethnicity to the other.
+Tukkhum is a term often used by North Caucasians for a tribe or family, and is found among the Dagestani peoples such as Avars, Tabasarans, Kumyks, and Lezghins.
+The term is used to describe different clan structures for different ethnicities and does not mean the same thing from one ethnicity to the other.

-To the Chechens it was introduced by Mamakaev in 1934 and it has been used in Chechen historical studies ever since.
-It is noted by the Caucasiologist Kharadze in 1968, that Mamakaev is the basis for the Chechen use of tukkhum in order to make the social structure of the Chechens more complex and interesting, despite the meaning of tukkhum not being clear in the Chechen language.
+To the Chechens, it was introduced by Mamakaev in 1962 and it has been used in Chechen historical studies ever since.
+It is noted by the Caucasiologist Kharadze in 1968, that Mamakaev is the basis for the Chechen use of tukkhum to make the social structure of the Chechens more complex and interesting, despite the meaning of tukkhum not being clear in the Chechen language.
 The famous 19th century historian Bashir Dalgat who studied extensively the Chechen and Ingush peoples, noted that the term "tukkhum" was completely foreign to most Chechens as it was only used by some societies in the lowlands.
 According to him, most Chechens only referred to their teip (especially in the highlands) and never knew of or used the term "tukkhum".

-Several Chechen historians and Linguists such as A. Tesaev and N. N. Albakov have criticized the term "tukkhum" and its implementation by Mamakaev.
-Albakov especially considers the term destructive to the Chechen nation:
+Several Chechen historians and Linguists such as A. Tesaev and N. N. Albekov have criticized the term "tukkhum" and its implementation by Mamakaev.
+Albekov especially considers the term destructive to the Chechen nation:

 Proposed tukkhum system

 According to Mamakaev there were 9 tukkhums:

-However, this has been heavily criticized as some of the tukkhums mentioned were in fact nothing more than large teips, with several "gar" (sub-clans).
-Teips such as Mälkhi and Terloy for example are traditionally 2 teips, consisting of several "gar".
+However, this has been heavily criticized as some of the tukkhums mentioned were, in fact, nothing more than large teips, with several "gar" (sub-clans).
+Teips such as Mälkhi and Terloy for example are traditionally two teips, consisting of several "gar".
 These teips have all the characteristics of a Chechen teip.
 Mamakaev incorrectly wrote down these large teips as "tukkhum" and their gars as teips under this tukkhum, even though they were never teips, but merely branches of that specific teip.